Doncic debuts with 48 points, Slovenia wins Olympic opener

 Casually launching his step-back 3-pointers from well behind the international 3-point arc — one came from just inside the TOKYO 2020 logo at center court — Doncic shot from places where Argentina just couldn’t come out to defend.

-When they tried, he just took his game inside, getting consecutive baskets on follow shots in the second quarter.
+When they tried, he just took his game inside, getting consecutive baskets on follow shots in the second quarter on his way to 11 rebounds.

 That came during a 23-8 finish to the half for Slovenia, extending a 39-34 lead to 62-42 at the break.